pr4aveen/tp/docs/DeveloperGuide.md

 1. Sorting by completion status in addition to a given sort order

     1. Prerequisites: There are multiple projects in the list.
+Sort by completion status is disabled.

     1. Test case: `sort order/dsc type/created c/`<br>
     Expected: Entries should be sorted by completion status.
 Entries from each completion status will be sorted by their created date in descending order.

-### Setting reminders
+1. Ignoring completion status for a given sort order

+    1. Prerequisites: There are multiple projects in the list.
+Sort by completion status is enabled.

+    1. Test case: `sort order/dsc type/created c/`<br>
+    Expected: Entries should only be sorted by their created date in descending order.

 ### Time tracking

 1. Starting Timers for Projects